-Many charities spend a high percentage of their income on fundraising.
-We don’t.
-The majority of our revenue comes from the sale of donated goods so Goodwill really is a community-supported organization.
+Many charities spend a high percentage of their revenue on fundraising.
+However at Goodwill, we don’t.
+The majority of our revenue comes from sales of donated goods in our thrift stores; Goodwill really is a community-supported organization.

-From our career fairs, youth mentoring, to resume writing and interviewing skills workshops or job placements, Goodwill of Southern Arizona helps your friends and neighbors get back to work.
-Last year, Goodwill provided career skills and placement services for over 12,ooo people (including 660 youth ages 12-24) in our community.
+Goodwill provided career skills and placement services for over 9,ooo Southern Arizonans including over 1,300 youth/young adults in our community.
+From our career fairs, youth mentoring, resume writing, and interviewing skills workshops or job placements, Goodwill of Southern Arizona helps your friends and neighbors get back to work.

-Our region extends from Casa Grande, the greater Tucson area, south to the Nogales international border, Benson and Sierra Vista.
-We operate 5 youth programs and 5 adult programs throughout southern Arizona.
+Our region extends from Casa Grande, the greater Tucson area, south to the Nogales International Border, and Sierra Vista.
+We operate 6 youth programs and 6 adult programs throughout Southern Arizona.

-Meet some of the people we were able to assist in the past year by watching the videos posted on each Program’s webpage on this site.
+Meet some of the people we were able to assist by watching the videos posted on each Program’s webpage on this site.
 Learn more about our Programs and Services.

 One more thing, Goodwill was recently named one of the country’s “20 Most Inspiring Companies” by Forbes Magazine.